codecarrotlabs/blog.codecarrot.net/_posts/design/web/2017-10-06-10-amazing-examples-of-css-svg-canvas-masks-in-action.md

 ## Text Masking

-<iframe width="100%" height="315" src="https://www.useloom.com/embed/8f5c404ca1814c25a1cdcd6ee6a77de8" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fcodecarrotinc%2Fvideos%2F405456726632681%2F&show_text=0&width=560" width="100%" height="350" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

 For a clean example of text masking in action check out the above video.
 It uses actual page text in HTML so you can easily alter this text to read whatever you want.